thi-ng/umbrella/packages/meta-css/tpl.readme.md

 this repo), but also are provided as starting point to define your own custom framework(s)...

+> [!IMPORTANT]
+> Previous versions of the bundled framework included [template
+> definitions](#templated-class-definitions) which purely served as workaround
+> for the lack of [verbatim property syntax](#verbatim-property-definitions),
+> which has only been added in v0.16.0.
+>
+> Since v0.17.0 these templates have been removed, since obsolete now...

 <!-- include export/framework.md -->

 {{meta.status}}